 Hate your job, and would really prefer to follow your passion?
-Then find out how to start a part time engineering business.
+Then find out how to start a business.

 That’s exactly the situation that a lot of people find themselves in.

-Fortunately there’s a solution to your frustration, starting a ‘side gig’ engineering business.
+Fortunately there’s a solution to your frustration, starting a ‘side gig’ business.

 Its easier than ever with the growth of the Internet, and cheap or even free online marketing tools.

 In the ‘olden days’ it was hard to start, or even find out how to start a new business.